Telescopic Dentures – German Technology New To Australia

 Can you attach telescopic dentures to dental implants?

 Yes.
 If you have had implants telescopic dentures can be attached to those implants.
-Telescopic Dentures classically fit to cone crowns on natural teeth but can also fit to abutments on implant fixtures, similar to Syncone All-on-4 Implant Dentures.
+Telescopic Dentures classically fit cone crowns on natural teeth but can also fit abutments on implant fixtures, similar to Syncone All-on-4 Implant Dentures.

 Can you put telescopic dentures to mobile teeth?